cfsamson/dir_indexer/README.md

-# Parallell indexer written in Rust #
+# Parallel indexer written in Rust #

 ## What does it do ##
 It's a small app that indexes all directories and files on your hard drive.
 It's really fast (indexes the whole harddrive in less than a minute on a macbook with SSD drive).